-This concentration is not open to Liberal Studies majors unless approved by the Chair and Dean that houses the concentration.
+^{}This concentration is not open to Liberal Studies majors unless approved by the Chair and Dean that houses the concentration.

-(TEL) PERFORMANCE CONCENTRATION on
+(TEL) PERFORMANCE CONCENTRATION

 MinGPA 2.0.
 MinGrade C.

-TEL 215 Voice and Diction 3
+COMM 215 Voice and Diction 3

-TEL 216 Oral Interpretation 3
+COMM 216 Oral Interpretation 3

-TEL 305 Introduction to Directing 3
+COMM 305 Introduction to Directing 3

-TEL 401 Practicum I 3
+COMM 401 Practicum I 3

-TEL 402 Practicum II 3
+COMM 402 Practicum II 3

-TEL 403 Acting for TV/Film I 3
+COMM 403 Acting for TV/Film I 3

-TEL 404 Acting for TV/Film II 3
+COMM 404 Acting for TV/Film II 3

-C C $\frac{1}{2}$
+21

-This concentration is not open to Liberal Studies majors unless approved by the Chair and Dean that houses the concentration.
+^{}This concentration is not open to Liberal Studies majors unless approved by the Chair and Dean that houses the concentration.

 (TEL) PRODUCTION CONCENTRATION MinGPA 2.0.
 MinGrade C.

-TEL 218 Non-Linear Editing 3
+COMM 218 Non-Linear Editing 3

-TEL 301 Film - Screenwriting 3
+COMM 301 Film - Screenwriting 3

-TEL 302 Film - Production 3
+COMM 302 Film - Production 3

-TEL 304 Advanced TV Production 3
+COMM 304 Advanced TV Production 3

-TEL 401 Practicum I 3
+COMM 401 Practicum I 3

-TEL 402 Practicum II 3
+COMM 402 Practicum II 3

-TEL-Production Elective 3
+COMM-Production Elective 3

 21

-This concentration is not open to Liberal Studies majors unless approved by the Chair and Dean that houses the concentration.
+^{}This concentration is not open to Liberal Studies majors unless approved by the Chair and Dean that houses the concentration.